Characterizing Mott Insulators in the Interacting One-Body Picture: Theory

 The exact N-body density matrix for a system of interacting particles is generally impossible to calculate.
 However, some information about the system can still be obtained from the 1RDM \cite{solovej2014manybody}.
 Following \cite{gross_many-particle_1991}, the 1RDM is defined as the partial trace of the full density matrix over the degrees of freedom relative to $N-1$ particles:

-where the Greek indices label the degrees of freedom of the remaining particle.
-It can be shown (as done in annex \ref{annex:1RDM}) that this simply reduces to the expectation value of a pair of creation and annihilation operators.
-In turn, we know that this can be computed directly from the complex frequency Green's function \cite{rickayzen_greens_2013}:
+where the Greek indices label the remaining degrees of freedom.
+It can be shown (as done in Appendix \ref{annex:1RDM}) that this simply reduces to the expectation value of a pair of creation and annihilation operators.
+In turn, the expectation value of a one-body term can be computed directly from the complex frequency Green's function \cite{rickayzen_greens_2013, dionne_pyqcm_2023}:

-an expression valid at zero temperature.
+The above relation is valid at zero temperature.
 In the case of this work, we readily have access to $\gamma_{a\sigma,b\sigma'}(\mathbf{k})$ where latin indices indicate orbitals and $\sigma(\sigma')$ denote spin.
 It can be checked that the filling of the model is related to the trace of the 1RDM

 where $N_{\text{DoF}}$ is the number of lattice degrees of freedom.
 In general, all one-body operator expectation values can be obtained from the 1RDM \cite{dionne_pyqcm_2023}